Präpositionen im Deutschen – Erklärungen und Beispiele

 Deutsche Präpositionen mit Akkusativ

-At last, there are a lot of prepositions that take the accusative case with them.
-Well, similar to all the other German preposition with genitive or dative, these prepositions always take the accusative case, independent of their position if the phrase.
+At last, there are a lot of prepositions that take the accusative case.
+Well, similar to all the other German preposition with genitive or dative, these prepositions always take the accusative case, independent of their position in the sentence.
 So, here you have the list of our examples:

 - gegen – towards, against